arthurfaria/Fluctations-finite_chaotic_Baths/README.md

 # Thermalization due to a finite and chaotic bath:

-Code for the thermalization of a brownian particle due to a finite and chaotic bath in `C/C++`
+`C/C++` implementation of thermalization and work fluctuation theorem for a Brownian particle interacting with a finite and chaotic bath.

 ## Repository content